agile-learning-institute/mentorHub-person-api/README.md

 - [Go Language](https://go.dev/doc/install)
 - [Mongo Compass](https://www.mongodb.com/try/download/compass) - if you want a way to look into the database

-To run locally, you need to build and run the database container.
-Clone [this repo](https://github.com/agile-learning-institute/institute-person-db) and follow the instructions to build and run the container.
-Once that container is running you can connect with MongoCompas to verify that the database agile-learning-institute exists, with a collection named people.
+To run locally, you need to build the database container.
+Clone [this repo](https://github.com/agile-learning-institute/institute-person-db) and follow the instructions to build the container.
+Once that container built it will be run by the docker compose command below.

 ## Install dependencies and run the API